inttter/iinter.me/content/better-links-markdown.md

 <div style="padding: 0.8rem 1rem; background-color: #262626; border-radius: 0.375rem; font-size: 0.96rem; display: flex; align-items: center; color: #d4d4d8; margin-top: 20px; margin-bottom: 20px;">
     <strong style="margin-right: 0.8rem;">💡</strong>
-    <span>Visual Studio Code has a useful Source Action to organize link definitions, which you can utilise by right clicking within the Markdown file, selecting <kbd>Source Action</kbd>, and selecting <kbd>Organize link definitions</kbd>.
+    <span>Visual Studio Code has a useful Source Action to organize link definitions, which you can utilize by right clicking within the Markdown file, selecting <kbd>Source Action</kbd>, and selecting <kbd>Organize link definitions</kbd>.
 </div>

 You can watch [this video](https://www.youtube.com/watch?v=N_fEkFEiiRc) for more info, but if you want to save yourself time, add the following to your <kbd>settings.json</kbd> file: